peterkaminski/ai101-peterkaminski-wiki/README.md

 ## Topics

+_Click the topic name to go to an index page for that topic._

 - [[Midjourney]] - a very good image generator
 - [[Obsidian+Git]] - useful for GPT makers and ChatGPT users
 - [[API]] - an API is used by computer systems to exchange data and perform operations, and can be used by GPTs